PMDev483/cs-azure-integration-bicep/README.md

 ### Troubleshooting

-#### Key Vault already existing
+#### Existing Key Vault

-When using our bicep files to set up Indicator Of Attack, a Key Vault is created to store sensible information.
+When using our Bicep files to set up Indicator Of Attack, a Key Vault is created to store sensitive information.
 As per Microsoft's recommendation, the Key Vault is created with [purge protection](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview#purge-protection) enabled.

 When deleting the resource group _cs-ioa-group_, the Key Vault gets soft-deleted.

-If you encounter any issues while trying to create the Key Vault, please follow [Microsoft's instruction](https://learn.microsoft.com/en-us/azure/key-vault/general/key-vault-recovery?tabs=azure-portal#list-recover-or-purge-a-soft-deleted-key-vault) on how to recover a soft-deleted Key Vault.
+If you encounter any issues while trying to create the Key Vault, please follow [Microsoft's instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/key-vault-recovery?tabs=azure-portal#list-recover-or-purge-a-soft-deleted-key-vault) on how to recover a soft-deleted Key Vault.

-#### IOAs still shown as inactive for discovered subscriptions after registering an Azure management group
+#### IOAs appear inactive for discovered subscriptions after registering an Azure management group

 After registering a management group and manually remediating the CrowdStrike IOA Azure policy assignment, IOAs can remain inactive for some discovered subscriptions.
 This can happen when the diagnostic settings are not configured in the registered subscriptions.